 - Every dragon boat on the water must have a caller and a tiller.

-As is the case with the mixed and women’s division races, every dragon boat must have a drummer and steersperson.
-All drummers and steerspersons must be at least 14 years of age, but need not meet other age or sex requirements of these divisions.
+As is the case with the mixed and women’s division races, every dragon boat must have a caller and tiller.
+All callers and tillers must be at least 14 years of age but need not meet other age or sex requirements of these divisions.
 All teams registering for a specialty race must submit roster, all paddlers must be registered with a team for the day.

-- Masters Race – All paddlers must be 40 years of age and older.
+- Masters Race – All paddlers must be 40 years of age and older at the time of the race.
+All paddlers will be 40 years or older.
 Mixed and women crews will follow current race rules for team composition.
 Partial teams may register with other partial teams to complete rosters for this race.